BlackBruceli/dvps/README.md

 How to Run the Project

 1. Install Docker
   Ensure Docker is installed on your computer.
-You can download it here.

 2. Configure the .env File
   Create a .env file in the root directory and add the following parameters: